Personal Safety Education

 - The Ben Kinsella Trust Lesson plans that explore the real, lived experience of people affected by knife crime (KS2-4)

-- An increase in knife crime.
-(Red Cross, 2018) Teaching materials to discuss how to defuse tension and avoid conflict, and the first aid for someone with a heavy bleed.
+An increase in knife crime (Red Cross, 2018) Teaching materials to discuss how to defuse tension and avoid conflict, and the first aid for someone with a heavy bleed.
 (Ages 11-19).

 - Neighbourhood Watch Serious Violence Campaign Toolkit A compilation of free campaign materials on a range of topics, which will help parents and other adults raise the subject with children, to try to stop them from carrying knives or other weapons.